DmitriiGoro/ReactProject/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-To launch this project you must:
+## To launch this project you must:

 - Get api key from 'https://yandex.ru/dev/rasp/raspapi/'
 - Make API_KEY_YNDX.js file in <b>src</b> directory and make constant API_KEY with api key value you get from step 1